3D Cartoon Face Generation with Controllable Expressions from a Single GAN Image: Introduction

 As the preliminary of our proposed method, we assume the given human face images are generated from a StyleGAN model pretrained on FFHQ \cite{karras2019style} dataset.
 If the input is a real-world face image, GAN inversion methods \cite{Karras2019stylegan2,zhu2016generative,bau2020semantic,zhu2020indomain} can be used to project the given face image back to the latent space $\W$ through the face generator, so that we can obtain the corresponding latent code.
 We then do the image-to-image translation to add cartoon style onto the original face images.
-To this end, we finetune the pretrained FFHQ model to train a cartoon face generation model.
-Specifically, we feed the same latent codes to both the FFHQ and cartoon generation models, and regularize the training through the output of the intermediate layers \cite{back2021fine}.
+Specifically, we finetune the pretrained FFHQ model to train a cartoon face generation model, in which we feed the same latent codes to both the FFHQ and cartoon generation models, and regularize the training through the output of the intermediate layers.
 This allows these two generation models to share similar latent space $\W$, making the cartoon and human face images generated from the same latent codes have similar semantic attributes.

-To manipulate the StyleGAN latent codes and give images with various facial expressions, we use closed-form factorization proposed in SeFa \cite{shen2021closed} to give the manipulated offsets for the latent codes.
-However, we find the initial offsets discovered by SeFa would also make some undesired semantic concepts changed, such as face identities and shapes, when modifying the facial expressions.
+To manipulate the StyleGAN latent codes and generate images with various facial expressions, we use closed-form factorization proposed in SeFa \cite{shen2021closed} to give the manipulated offsets for the latent codes.
+However, we find the initial offsets discovered by SeFa would also make some undesired semantic concepts changed, such as the person face identity.
 To resolve this issue, we further optimize the initial offsets by the face identity loss and the low-level feature loss.
-As a result, we can get latent codes with expressions changed only.
+As a result, we obtain StyleGAN latent codes with expressions changed only.
 Based on the obtained latent codes, we then discover its variations for different poses and lighting conditions, which are used as the pseudo samples to reconstruct the 3D shapes.
+During the 3D reconstruction process, we apply regularization on the face identity and the symmetry structures, to alleviate the issues of texture and geometry distortion.